-It’s the people’s park (195 hectares/487 acres), best for sunning, strolling long expanses—it can take a half-hour to cross it—and darting into the bohemian neighborhoods that fringe it.
-Once a hunting ground, it was very nearly turned into a development for the buddies of Prince Regent (later King George IV), but only a few of the private terrace homes were built; Winfield House, on 5 hectares (12 acres) near the western border of the park, has the largest garden in London, after the Queen.
-The American ambassador lives there—surprised?
+It’s the people’s park (195 hectares/487 acres), best for sunning, strolling grassy expanses—it can take a half-hour to cross it—and darting into the bohemian neighborhoods that fringe it.
+Once a hunting ground, it was very nearly turned into a development for the buddies of Prince Regent (later King George IV), but only a few of the private terrace homes were built.
+You will notice Winfield House, on 5 hectares (12 acres) near the western border of the park, which has the largest garden in London after the queen’s; the American ambassador lives there—surprised?
 The most breathtaking entrance is from the south through John Nash’s elegant Park Crescent development, by the Regent’s Park and Great Portland Street Tube stations.
-North of the park, just over the Regent’s Canal and Prince Albert Road, Primrose Hill Park (Tube: Chalk Farm or Camden Town) affords a panorama of the city from 62m (203-ft.) high.
+North of the park, just over the Regent’s Canal and Prince Albert Road, Primrose Hill Park (Tube: Chalk Farm or Camden Town) affords a panorama of the city from 62m (203 ft.) high.

 The Regent’s Park